hhxz/tmp/source/guide/howto.rst

 - :ref:`environment`
 - :ref:`installation`

+.. admonition:: when you are ready

-.. note:: Cool, now let us have a look what kind of abilities does this snake have.
+		Cool, now let us have a look what kind of abilities does this snake have.

-Modules
+Main Modules
 ~~~~~~~~~~~~~~
 Before we start, let's just quickly go through its main modules.
-COBRA contains three main modules:
+Currently, COBRA contains three main modules:

 .. list-table:: COBRA main modules